amilaansari/Endless-Math/README.md

-# Math Applications - python
+# Math Applications
-Collection of math games to practice mathematics
+Collection of math applications, intended to allow users to practise simple mathematic equations

 *i will be getting to this next